,

 • alarms for lone security guards (there are also apps and smart technology that can protect your staff)

 And keep in mind that if you do hire staff, they’ll need specialist clothing.
-Uniform helps show your professionalism and can include your logo.
+Uniforms can help your business seem more reputable, as well as working as advertising by showing off your logo.
 Make sure you’ve thought about things like protective vests, durable footwear, and high-visibility jackets.

 What about tool and equipment insurance?